levimaaia/emailler/README-emailler.md

 ### Configuration File

-The system configuration file is called `POP65.CFG`.
+The system configuration file is called `EMAIL.CFG`.
 It is a straightforward ProDOS text file, with one parameter per line.
 You may edit this file using any ProDOS text editor.
 When editing the file be careful not to add or delete any lines - this file has no grammar and the lines *must* appear in the expected order.

 All three of the mail programs `POP65.SYSTEM`, `EMAIL.SYSTEM` and `SMTP65.SYSTEM` share this configuration file.